felicityblueish/felicityblueish/README.md

 #### Why Choose Aptifolio?

-Aptifolio streamlines the process of building a personal brand, allowing you to focus on your project while we handle the presentation.
+Aptifolio streamlines the process of building a personal brand, allowing you to focus on coding projects while we handle the presentation.

 1.  **Automated Generation:** Leverage AI to instantly transform your resume, LinkedIn, or GitHub profile into a fully deployed website.